Silverlode76/STM32_Uart_Esp8266_Webserver/README.md

 - UART3 goes to WiFI
 - UART1 goe to PC
 - For both UARTS we use ASYNCHONOUS and global Interrupt enable.
-Bausrate is set to 115200 Bauds
+Baudrate is set to 115200 Bauds

 ![image](https://github.com/user-attachments/assets/197156ff-af20-4413-a41e-278537edf550)